1970’s & 80’s TV Memory: ‘It’s Not Nice To Fool Mother Nature’

 It's not nice to fool Mother Nature.

-If you are walking around the planet and are of a, uh, certain age, you remember those words coming out of your television.
+If you are walking around the planet and watched the boob tube in the 1970's & 80's, you remember those words coming out of your television.
 And you're probably thinking 'I don't know, it was some sort of margarine'.

 And you'd be right.
 But while the commercials still hang around in your brain, the margarine doesn't hang around the grocery stores anymore.
 At least not around here.